History of Rangers F.C.

-Rangers Football Club, formed in 1872, is the fourth-oldest association football club in Scotland, and the first club in the world to win more than fifty national league titles (55 as of the end of the 2020–21 season).
-It is the third-most successful club in world football in terms of trophies won, behind Egyptian club Al Ahly, and Celtic FC.
+Rangers Football Club, formed in 1872, is an association football club in Scotland.
+Rangers was the first club in the world to win more than fifty national league titles, although their record has since been broken by their Glasgow rivals Celtic.

-This article covers the club's beginnings, while also documenting its European Cup Winners Cup success, the 1902 and 1971 Ibrox disasters, the nine-in-a-row league championship win, its financial insolvency of the early 2010s (which led to Rangers being refused SPL membership and their application and acceptance to the bottom tier of the Scottish Professional Football League), and its first top-flight championship since 2011 (denying city rivals Celtic a tenth title in a row, which would have been a record in Scotland's top tier).
+This article covers the club's beginnings, while also documenting its European Cup Winners Cup success, the 1902 and 1971 Ibrox disasters, the nine-in-a-row league championship win, its financial insolvency of the early 2010s and subsequent rise through the lower leagues, and its first top-flight championship since 2011.